riblidezso/dream_encode_challenge/README.md

 # Dream encode challenge

+## notebooks

+####  CTCF_local_test

+Read the prepared data, selects train and validation cell lines, selects train and validation chromosomes, runs and evaluates a model.

+####  my basline: Dissected and reproduced the baseline script

+This is old, only for demonstration.
+Refer to the example notebook for code.

+- I cut the originial loader class (which takes around 6-8 hours for me to run) into separate loader functions for the different columns of the input.
+- I have done some small and easy parallelization (3-10x faster).
+- Some parts are not complete, and has to be understood in the baseline.

 ## deadline_09_30 folder

 This folder contains the source code and the writeup for our submissions made until the deadline on 09.30.